“Argue for your limitations and, sure enough, they're yours.”― Richard Bach

 Jessica Wimmer

-Jessica graduated from the University of South Florida with concurrent BS degrees in Environmental Biology and Environmental Policy, and a minor in Geographic Information Systems and Technology.
-She is interested in the ecology and evolution of non-indigenous species, especially reptiles.
+Jessica graduated from the University of South Florida with concurrent BS degrees in Environmental Biology and Environmental Policy, along with a minor in Geographic Information Systems and Technology.
+She is interested in the ecology and evolution of non-indigenous species, with a focus on reptiles.
+While at FAU, she earned her master’s degree en route to her PhD.
+Her dissertation examines the eco-evolutionary challenges faced by introduced species, such as low genetic variation, competition with resident species, and novel predator interactions, and how these pressures drive local adaptation.
+In her free time, Jessica enjoys going to the beach, fishing, and spending time with her dogs, Skylee and Sugar.

 PhD Student